Readek/Pokemon-Stream-Tool/README.md

 ## Getting the Pokémon sprites

-The overlay needs the gen 5 sprites from Pokémon Showdown, which aren't included in this repo.
-You can download a zip file including them in the [releases page](https://github.com/Readek/Pokemon-Stream-Tool/releases/latest), or from its [own repository](https://gitlab.com/pokemon-stream-tool/pokemon-stream-tool-assets).
+The overlay needs the gen 5 sprites from Pokémon Showdown, which aren't included in this repo. **The project won't work without these.** You can download them from its [own repository](https://gitlab.com/pokemon-stream-tool/pokemon-stream-tool-assets).
 More info about assets can be found there.

 The directory structure after unzipping or `wget`ting should be:
 ```text